Pidgeon Pagonis: Activism

 Pagonis appeared on the cover of the January 2017 National Geographic "Gender Revolution" issue.
 They were one of the intersex activists who wrote in expressing concern that being intersex was defined by the magazine as a disorder.
 National Geographic responded to reader pressure by updating the definition in the online issue.

 In June 2017, Pagonis appeared in a video for Teen Vogue alongside fellow intersex advocates Emily Quinn and Hanne Gaby Odiele, explaining what it means to be intersex.

 Pagonis also co-founded the Chicago-based Intersex Justice Project with activists Sean Saifa Wall and Lynnell Stephani Long.
 Wall and Pagonis organized protests and demonstrations outside of Lurie Children's Hospital, where Pagonis was operated on as a child.
 Intersex Justice Project carried forth the #endintersexsurgery campaign against Lurie for three years.
 On July 28, 2020, Lurie Children's Hospital issued a formal public apology to intersex patients for past surgeries and ceased performing cosmetic surgeries on infants, becoming the first hospital in the United States to do.

 In May 2021, Pagonis reported that for the second time the intersex hashtag was removed on TikTok and demanded its return.
 A poster could not click the tag on their own post and trying to search for intersex pulled up a “null” page.
 TikTok told The Verge that in both of the instances Pagonis noticed, the tag had been removed by mistake and was subsequently restored.
 But because there was no public statement about the accidental removal, Pagonis and others were left to speculate about whether it was being intentionally censored.

-After growing up with secrecy, lies, and shame around being intersex, Pagonis sees TikTok and other platforms as spaces where intersex people “can connect with each other and also advocate for ourselves and each other, and then other people can learn about intersex.”
+After growing up with secrecy, lies, and shame surrounding their intersex identity, Pagonis viewsTikTok and similar platforms as spaces where intersex people “can connect with each other and also advocate for ourselves and each other, and then other people can learn about intersex.”

 But when the easiest way to discover intersex content on TikTok disappears, that erasure follows the historical mistreatment of intersex people.
 “My community is erased with a scalpel, and with words and linguistics,” said Pagonis, “but this time they're literally erasing the word.”